Mitigating Dataset Harms Requires Stewardship: Lessons from 1000 Papers: Effectiveness of licenses

-The former two suggested that such use is generally allowed, but that they could not provide an official answer.
-A representative for Keras wrote that ``In the general case, pre-trained weight checkpoints have their own license which isn't inherited from the license of the dataset they were trained on.
-This is not legal advice, and you should consult with a lawyer.''
-A representative for PyTorch wrote that according to their legal team's guidance, ``weights of a model trained on that data may be considered derivative enough to be ok for commercial use.
+In responses to these posts, representatives of Keras and PyTorch suggested that such use is generally allowed, but that they could not provide an official answer.
+The representative for PyTorch wrote that according to their legal team's guidance, ``weights of a model trained on that data may be considered derivative enough to be ok for commercial use.
 Again, this is a subjective matter of comfort.
 There is no publishable `answer' we can give.''

-A representative of LIP\_JPPNet suggested that the user's concern was correct, and that ``You can train the code on your own datasets to get a model for commercial use.''
+The representative for Keras wrote that ``In the general case, pre-trained weight checkpoints have their own license which isn't inherited from the license of the dataset they were trained on.
+This is not legal advice, and you should consult with a lawyer.''

+While we don't comment on the legality of these practices, we note that they represent a potential legal loophole.
+If a company were to train a model on ImageNet for commercial purposes, it would be a relatively clear license violation; yet, the practice of downloading pre-trained models, which has substantively the same effect, appears to be common.
+Similarly, derivatives that don't inherit the license restrictions of the original dataset may also represent a loophole.
+Dataset creators can avoid such unintended uses by being much more specific in their licenses.
+For example, The Montreal Data License \cite{montreal} allows for dataset creators to specify restrictions to models trained on the dataset.

+We caution that our analysis in this section is preliminary and that the evidence we have presented is tentative and anecdotal.
+A more thorough study could be conducted through interviews or surveys of practitioners to further illuminate their common practices, legal understanding, as well as the extent to which legal understanding shapes practice.